TaniyaCato/Jk-Assignment-2/index.md

 ---
 layout: default
-title: Contact Me
+title: Welcome to my Site!!
-description: My Contact Information
+description: This is my home page
 ---